LEXUEYE/suricata/doc/userguide/configuration/multi-tenant.rst

 Introduction
 ------------

-Multi tenancy support allows different tenants to use different rule sets with different rule variables.
+Multi tenancy support allows for different rule sets with different rule vars.
+These tenants can then be assigned to VLANs or interfaces (devices).

-Tenants are identified by their `selector`; a `selector` can be a VLAN, interface/device, or from a pcap file ("direct").

 YAML
 ----

-Add a new section in the main ("master") Suricata configuration file -- ``suricata.yaml`` -- named ``multi-detect``.
+In the main ("master") YAML, the suricata.yaml, a new section called "multi-detect" should be added.

 Settings:

-* `enabled`: yes/no -> is multi-tenancy support enabled
+* enabled: yes/no -> is multi-tenancy support enable
+* default: yes/no -> is the normal detect config a default 'fall back' tenant?
-* `selector`: direct (for unix socket pcap processing, see below), VLAN or device
+* selector: direct (for unix socket pcap processing, see below), vlan or device
-* `loaders`: number of `loader` threads, for parallel tenant loading at startup
+* loaders: number of 'loader' threads, for parallel tenant loading at startup
-* `tenants`: list of tenants
+* tenants: list of tenants
-* `config-path`: path from where the tenant yamls are loaded

-  * id: tenant id (numeric values only)
+  * id: tenant id
   * yaml: separate yaml file with the tenant specific settings

-* `mappings`:
+* mappings:

-  * VLAN id or device: The outermost VLAN is used to match.
+  * vlan id or device
-  * tenant id: tenant to associate with the VLAN id or device
+  * tenant id: tenant to associate with the vlan id / device

 ::

   multi-detect:
     enabled: yes
-    #selector: direct # direct or vlan or device
+    #selector: direct # direct or vlan
     selector: vlan
     loaders: 3